Campsite Crags

 Nemuri Hime Iwa - Sleeping Beauty Rock

-A small crag featuring a prominent leaning corner.
+A small crag featuring a prominent leaning corner located off-piste somewhere between Ohimesama Iwa and Komochi Iwa.

 Climbs the prominent cracked corner.
 Take a rack.